onecx/onecx-local-env/versions/v1/README.md

-# OneCX Local Env v1
+# OneCX Local Environment v1

 This folder contains the source code for version 1 of `onecx-local-env`.